Strong Beats vs. Weak Beats

 You can also pretend that you are having to entertain an easily distracted child with your playing.
 You have to constantly be saying, “look at this, and then over here, and now go over here, and now look at this, ….”.

-If you require yourself to at all times be instructing the listener to pay attention to something, and be leading the ear toward something, you’ll be a much more interesting musician to listen to.
+If you require yourself to at all times instruct the listener to pay attention to something and to lead the ear toward something, you’ll be a much more interesting to listen to.
 You’ll also discover all sorts of new little challenges in your music!

 Use Your Words